Nebulon/NebulonON-Collection/README.md

 ## Authors

-This collection was created in 2021 by Sarang Nazari, Sepehr Foroughi Shafiei and Shayan Namaghi and on behalf of, the Nebulon Cloud Team.
+This collection was created in 2021 by Sarang Nazari, Sepehr Foroughi Shafiei, Shayan Namaghi, and Tobias Flitsch on behalf of, the Nebulon Cloud Team.